kolakek/pimi-widget/README.md

 - **Location SUCCESS & Weather FAILED**: The widget retrieved your location but could not reach the weather provider.
 Ensure that your device is connected to the internet.

-- **Worker ENQUEUED**: The background service for updating the widget is running correctly.
+- **Worker ENQUEUED or RUNNING**: The background service for updating the widget is running correctly.
 If a different status appears, try re-enabling the weather service in the widget configuration.

 ## Donations